paul-phan/workspace-configs/.roo/rules/interactive_feedback.md

   // ✅ Example: Completion with memory-saving prompt await mcp_mcp-feedback-enhanced_interactive_feedback({
     project_directory: "/Users/paul/Workspace/weaverse-project/builder",
     summary: "Implemented custom product variant selector with swatches.
-Would you like me to save any insights, patterns, or solutions from this chat to Cursor memory for future reference?"
+Would you like me to save any insights, patterns, or solutions from this chat to Roo Code memory for future reference?"
   });

   // If user says yes, save the pattern: